APRIL 8, 2026ERA · payer requirements

 1. EFT deposits and ERAs do not always line up cleanly

 The EFT and the ERA are separate transmissions.
-Reconciliation depends on reassociating them correctly, usually through the reassociation trace number (TRN).
+Reconciliation depends on reassociating them correctly, usually through the reassociation trace number, or TRN.

 In practice, that is where things get messy.
 The ERA may arrive before or after the bank deposit notification.
 The deposit notification may not preserve all the reassociation data the billing team needs.
 And the bank activity a clinic sees does not always map one-to-one to the remittance view inside the billing workflow.